 Lifecycle

-A scheduled post moves through these statuses:post.queued— fired immediately on accept.post.published— successful publish.post.rejected— preflight or platform rejected; not retried.post.failed— transient failure; the worker may retry per the queue policy.
+A scheduled target moves through these statuses:post.queued— fired per target immediately on accept.post.published— successful publish on a target.post.rejected— preflight or platform rejected; not retried.post.failed— transient failure; the worker may retry per the queue policy.post.rescheduled— operator moved the firing time viaPATCH.post.canceled— operator canceled the post before it fired.

 Idempotency on scheduled posts

-Idempotency-Key works the same way as on immediate posts — the replay cache returns the original 202 response if you retry within 24 h with the same body.
-The queued job is enqueued exactly once.
+Idempotency-Key works the same way as on immediate posts and applies to the whole batch — the replay cache returns the original 202 envelope (same batch id, same per-target rows) if you retry within 24 h with the same body.
+Each queued job is enqueued exactly once.

 Time zones